oscarryz/yz-design-notes/Features/return, break, continue.md

        message: 'You have to be over 21 to access this site' return
    }
-   message: 'Welcomt to the site'
+   message: 'Welcome to the site'
 }
 m: check(20)
 print m // the last computed value was the `age <21` which in turn returned `message: 'You have to be... '`